w4111/hw2-s22/README.md

 ### Changelog
 * 2/21: For join between two tables with the same attribute name, please assume that the join result will change the ambiguous column names to be tablename.attributename.
 For example, the join between Person(**ssn**, companyid, salary, managerid) and Company(**companyid**, companyname, location) on companyid will have schema (ssn, Person.companyid, salary, managerid, Company.companyid, companyname, location).

+* 2/28: Problem 3.3 has been updated because division operator is not taugt in class.

 ## Submission